MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 --output json
 ```

-You will get a result like this:
+You'll get a result like this:

 ```
 [["Production","apple","production"],["App Store Connect Users","apple","testflight-internal"]]
 ```
-And it's the Store column we will be using in the final step.
+And it's the Store column we'll be using in the final step.

 The final step is to publish your app by running:
 ```